You’ve had a few, you’re having fun but you really should have gone home two hours ago, and then the shot tray appears...party time!

 As mandated by The Consejo Regulador del Tequila (CRT, the governing body for tequila), the only species that can be used to make 100% tequila is agave Tequilana, known as the Blue Weber agave; or more commonly known as the blue agave.
 According to the CRT, “for this product to be considered “Tequila 100% agave” it must be bottled in the packing facilities controlled by an Authorised Producer.
 Packing facilities shall be located within the territory indicated in the Declaration.’’
 Maybe not such a ‘cowboy’ spirit after all, eh?!

 Looking for craft tequila distilleries can also be rewarding.
-To check a tequila is authentic look for the NOM (Norma Official Mexicana) number printed on each and every bottle, this guarantees that your tequila follows the strict rules laid down by the CRT.
+To check a tequila is authentic look for the NOM (Norma Official Mexicana) number printed on every bottle, this guarantees that your tequila follows the strict rules laid down by the CRT.
 Some distilleries manufacture for multiple brands, so spending some time researching using apps such as Tequila Matchmaker will help you understand who makes what.

 What is a good tequila made from?